Arthurdw/dogehouse.py/docs/api.md

 * `user_id` *(string)*: The id of the user who has been added to the speakers list.
 * `room_id` *(string)*: The id of the room to which the user now can speak in.
-* `muted` *(A dictionary with as keys strings and values booleans)*: A dictionary where the keys are the userid's from speakers and the value is wheter or not they are muted
+* `muted` *(A dictionary with as keys strings and values booleans)*: A dictionary where the keys are the speakers their id's from speakers, and the value is whether they are muted
-* `raised_hands` *(A dictionary with as keys strings and values booleans)*: A dictionary where the keys are the userid's from speakers and the value is wheter or not they have asked to speak.
+* `raised_hands` *(A dictionary with as keys strings and values booleans)*: A dictionary where the keys are the user their id's from speakers, and the value is whether they have asked to speak or not.

 ### `on_user_ban`